 - Poor footwear

-- Severe bending of the foot or toes
+- Severe bending of the foot

 Breaks in the foot and ankle don’t always occur immediately after an injury or trauma.
 Trauma to the foot and ankle can weaken your supporting muscle and tendons, which places pressure on parts of your foot and ankle that aren’t designed for so much stress.
 Without proper initial treatment of the original injury, this newly allotted pressure and stress can lead to a break.